AI Legislative Guide |

 This bill modifies provisions relating to the unauthorized use of an individual’s personal identity, including use through AI.
 It expands the scope of abuse to include unauthorized “commercial use or simulated or artificially recreated personal identities” and prohibits the “distribution of technology designed for unauthorized creation of content using personal identities for commercial purposes.”

-Finally, in late 2023, the Utah State Bar issued guidance for the use of ChatGPT.
+In late 2023, the Utah State Bar issued guidance for the use of ChatGPT.
 Ethical considerations include the duty of communication and the client’s authority, duty of confidentiality, reasonableness of fees, and duty of competence and supervision.

 The Division of Consumer Protection, under the Department of Commerce.